Read the University of Leeds gift acceptance and naming policy.

 - Ultimate responsibility for the acceptance – or otherwise – of gifts to the University rests with the Council of the University.
 Operational responsibility is however delegated to the Gift Acceptance Committee (GAC) and the Director of Advancement.

-- All actual or potential gifts to the University must be notified to the Research Manager – Advancement Operations in the Advancement Office at the earliest opportunity.
+- All actual or potential gifts to the University must be notified to the Research Manager: Advancement Operations in the Advancement Team at the earliest opportunity.
 In any event, members of staff must not solicit a gift – or accept an unsolicited gift – with a value of £75,000 or more (cumulative over a five-year period in the case of a sequence of gifts) without the agreement of the GAC or the Director of Advancement in accordance with this policy.
-The Research Manager – Advancement Operations will serve as a point of contact for both.
+The Research Manager: Advancement Operations will serve as a point of contact for both.
 All gift thresholds are exclusive of Gift Aid or any matched funding that might be applicable.

-- Donations will be solicited or accepted only after due diligence, including, as appropriate, consideration of any strategic, financial, legal, ethical and reputational issues.
-In particular, for any single gift or proposed gift with a value of £75,000 or more, and for any series of gifts or proposed series of gifts with a value of £75,000 or more over a five-year period, a systematic assessment will be made to confirm:
+- Donations above the agreed thresholds will be accepted only after due diligence, including, as appropriate, consideration of any strategic, financial, legal, ethical and reputational issues.
+In particular, for any single gift or proposed gift with a value of £75,000 or more, and for any series of gifts or proposed series of gifts with a value of £75,000 or more over a five-year period, an assessment will be made to confirm insofar as reasonable endeavours enable:

-(a) that the ultimate source of funds is clear;
+- a) at the source of funds is clear;

-(b) that the gift is consistent with the University’s strategy and values and its charitable status;
+- b) that the gift is in line with the University’s strategy and values and its charitable status;

-(d) that there are no financial, legal, ethical or reputational obstacles to acceptance of the gift; and
+- d) that there are no financial or legal obstacles to acceptance of the gift;

-- In the case of charitable trusts and foundations, the decision to accept or reject the gift will be made after successful solicitation.
+- In the case of charitable trusts and foundations, the decision to accept or reject the gift will be made after successful solicitation; similarly, in the case of legacy gifts, the decision will be made after the monies are offered.

 - Records will be kept to confirm the decisions made by the GAC and the decision-making process.
 Records may be destroyed after seven years of a gift being made.